Trimethylaminuria/fish odour syndrome: could probiotics help?

-Trimethylaminuria (abbreviated to TMAU and also known as ‘Fish Odour Syndrome’) is a very distressing condition that often seriously affects the quality of life and confidence of sufferers.
+Trimethylaminuria (abbreviated to TMAU and also known as ‘fish odour syndrome’) is a very distressing condition that often seriously affects the quality of life and confidence of sufferers.
 It is a metabolic condition, in which sufferers are unable to break down Trimethylamine (TMA) which is itself an end product of the bacterial breakdown of certain dietary compounds such as: choline, carnitine and lecithin, found in various foods, such as milk, red meat, eggs, liver, peas, beans and soy products.
-Due to the fact that gut bacteria are involved in the conversion of dietary compounds to TMA, this blog will consider whether probiotics could play a role in the management of symptoms of Trimethylaminuria (TMAU).
+Due to the fact that gut bacteria (see Probiotics Learning Lab for more glossary terms) are involved in the conversion of dietary compounds to TMA1, this blog will consider whether probiotics could play a role in the management of symptoms of Trimethylaminuria (TMAU).

 Ordinarily Trimethylamine (which has a fishy smell) is converted to Trimethylamine N-oxide (which is odourless) via the action of an enzyme called ‘Flavin containing mono-oxygenase 3’ enzyme or FMO3.
 This enzyme, which is produced in the liver, is faulty in people with TMAU, and as such Trimethylamine builds up in their bodies and results in a very pungent odour, that is released in their sweat, breath, reproductive fluids and urine.

-Whilst the condition is often referred to as ‘Fish odour syndrome’ the smell can actually vary greatly from person to person, and ranges from very fishy to garbage-like and even fecal in others.
+Whilst the condition is often referred to as ‘fish odour syndrome’ the smell can actually vary greatly from person to person, and ranges from very fishy to garbage-like and even faecal in others.
 The odour can either be constant, or fluctuate, with female sufferers often reporting a worsening of odour around their menstrual periods.

 There is no current cure for TMAU, but sufferers can make dietary and supplement changes that often improve their situation dramatically.
 According to the UK TMAU support group, following a choline free diet and limiting protein consumption often brings significant reduction in odour for people with the condition.